telliott99/MacQuickies/homebrew.md

 ### Homebrew

 I love [Homebrew](https://brew.sh).
-I have never had an issue with it, and I had plenty with Fink and some with Macports.
+I have never had an issue with it, and I had nasty problems with Fink and more than a few with Macports.

 I decided that if I want to test (one more time) how to install Homebrew and get my computing environment working, I need to uninstall it first.  :(